Dahmane El Harrachi: Personal

-In 2009, his son Kamel El Harrachi issued a hommage CD to his father, titled "Ghana Fenou".
+In 2009, his son Kamel El Harrachi issued a homage CD to his father, titled "Ghana Fenou".

 Influence

 El Harrachi's music brought a modern touch to châabi, incorporating themes like immigrant struggle and longing for one's homeland into his songs, of which he wrote over 500.
-He has served as an inspiration to a generation of French raï artists, including Rachid Taha.
+He has served as an inspiration to a generation of Algerian raï artists, including Rachid Taha.

 Death

-He died on August 31, 1980 in a car accident on the highway in Algiers.
+He died on August 31, 1980, in a car accident on the highway in Algiers.
 He is buried at the El Kettar Cemetery.